 (C) any other relevant state or federal regulatory agency with jurisdiction over the construction or operation of nuclear generating facilities.

+(4) Its plan for education and community outreach regarding the proposed SMR.

+(5) Additional guidelines that may be provided in a general administrative order issued by the commission.

 (c) The commission may grant a CPCN under circumstances and for locations other than those described in subdivisions (b)(1) and (2).

 (Indiana Utility Regulatory Commission; 170 IAC 4-11-5)